mosbiuschip/chipathon2025/CAD_tool_flow/README.md

 The PDK contains all the information about the semiconductor process for which the chip is being designed.
 The PDK provides the following information.

-- **Device Models**: these models are used by the circuit simulator to simulate the behavior of the electronic devices like MOS transistors, diodes, parasitic bipolars, etc. in the circuit.
+- **Device Models**: these models are used by the circuit simulator to simulate the behavior of the electronic devices like MOS transistors, diodes, parasitic bipolar transistors, etc. in the circuit.

 - **Layout Design Rules**: the DRC rule file provides the DRC checker with the rules it needs to check that the layout can be correclty manufactured and with high yield.

 - **PEX Models:** the parasitic extraction tool uses this process information to compute parasitic capacitors and resistors of the wiring etc.

+We collected information about the **gf180mcuD** technology [here](../gf180mcuD_technology_info/README.md).

+[^1]: Other combinations of tools can be used, but this is the setup we recommend.